falcosecurity/plugins/docs/best-practices.md

 ### Do

-- Retrieve credentials or secrets through environment variables, or external files, and pass their name in the plugin:
+- Retrieve credentials or secrets through environment variables or external files, and pass their name in the plugin:
     - Init configuration
     - Open parameters, only if they are required to open the event source
-- Follow the secret management guidelines imposed by well-known packages such as [aws-sdk-go](https://github.com/aws/aws-sdk-go#configuring-credentials)
+- Follow the secret management guidelines mandated by well-known packages such as [aws-sdk-go](https://github.com/aws/aws-sdk-go#configuring-credentials)

 ## Managing the NextBatch Loop

 In source plugins, new events are created and returned in batches with the `plugin_next_batch()` function.
 This design decision reduces the overhead that may occur by integrating C with other programming languages such as Go.
-Although the SDKs cover most of the hard work, plugin developers must manage the batching system manually and there are some things to keep in mind in order to ensure optimal performance and correct behavior.
+Although the SDKs cover most of the hard work, plugin developers must manage the batching system manually and there are some things to keep in mind to ensure optimal performance and correct behavior.

 ### Don't

-- Allocate a new event batch at every invokation of `plugin_next_batch()`, because event generation is a very hot path
+- Allocate a new event batch at every invocation of `plugin_next_batch()`, because event generation is a very hot path
 - Block the execution for long times: be mindful that `plugin_next_batch()` is blocking for the framework
-- Return an EOF error and then return new events at the following invokation of `plugin_next_batch()`
+- Return an EOF error and then return new events at the following invocation of `plugin_next_batch()`
 - Return a given number of events without filling their data in the event batch

 ### Do

 - Rely on the Go SDK and C++ SDK to ensure that all memory allocations are optimized
 - Return a number of events smaller than the size of the batch, if fastly available (see the behavior described [in the Go SDK](https://pkg.go.dev/github.com/falcosecurity/plugin-sdk-go@v0.1.0/pkg/sdk#NextBatcher))
-- Return Timeout (see [`sdk.ErrTimeout`](https://github.com/falcosecurity/plugin-sdk-go/blob/0b4b6dc215141116c53398f3232aac98e49cdb80/pkg/sdk/sdk.go#L30) in Go or [`SS_PLUGIN_TIMEOUT`](https://github.com/falcosecurity/libs/blob/033c4b9f28e58e20a5822bd8a7419beea098af91/userspace/libscap/plugin_info.h#L76) in C/C++) after a short time period passes without producing any event (no more than few milliseconds)
+- Return Timeout (see [`sdk.ErrTimeout`](https://github.com/falcosecurity/plugin-sdk-go/blob/0b4b6dc215141116c53398f3232aac98e49cdb80/pkg/sdk/sdk.go#L30) in Go or [`SS_PLUGIN_TIMEOUT`](https://github.com/falcosecurity/libs/blob/033c4b9f28e58e20a5822bd8a7419beea098af91/userspace/libscap/plugin_info.h#L76) in C/C++) after a short time period passes without producing any event (no more than a few milliseconds)
 - Return Timeout even with a non-zero number of events, if they are available
 - Return EOF (see [`sdk.ErrEOF`](https://github.com/falcosecurity/plugin-sdk-go/blob/0b4b6dc215141116c53398f3232aac98e49cdb80/pkg/sdk/sdk.go#L25) in Go or [`SS_PLUGIN_EOF`](https://github.com/falcosecurity/libs/blob/033c4b9f28e58e20a5822bd8a7419beea098af91/userspace/libscap/plugin_info.h#L77) in C/C++) when you are certain that no more events will be produced
-- Return EOF with a non-zero number of events, but ensuring that every following invokation of `plugin_next_batch()` returns EOF and zero events
+- Return EOF with a non-zero number of events, but ensuring that every following invocation of `plugin_next_batch()` returns EOF and zero events

 ## Fields Naming Conventions